 - Team Member: A team member role is intended for members who will complete training.
 A member with a Team Member role cannot access the management tools.

-Tip: Since team member can't access management tools, team members should always have a content access license.
+Tip: Since team member can't access management tools, team members should always have a Content Access license.
 Otherwise, they can't do anything within Cloud Academy.

-- Team Manager: A team manager can access the management tools to perform tasks like creating teams, assigning training, and reviewing tracking.
+- Team Manager: A team manager can access the management tools to perform tasks like creating sub-teams, assigning training, and reviewing tracking.
 A team manager can have content-access license if they intend to complete training, but it is not required.

 - Team Stakeholder: A team stakeholder can access the management tools in read-only mode.
 Generally, a team stakeholder would have a license without content access.